firmata/protocol/stepper.md

  */
 ```

-Stepper has reached target/is done stepping
+###Stepper has reached target/is done stepping

 is sent automatically when the stepper reaches its destination
-only is sent once during the report cycle so it is possible
+only is sent once during the report cycle
-that

 ```c
  /* -----------------------------------------------------